Table of Content

 All these changes introduced by the different browsers and operating systems including iOS, Android, are posing significant challenges to the digital advertising.
 Here, we list out some of the impact and our thoughts about some of the approaches/directions:

-• AdTech vendors will have to work within the first-party data framework and evolve.
+will gainmomentum.
+Although opt-out is now replaced by opt-in, we opine that many publishers or vendors will find ways to get consumers to opt-in, albeit with much more effort, time and cost to reach a shrunk addressable audience; - AdTech vendors will have to work within the first-party data framework and evolve.
 This will surely limit the reach/coverage due to the scale of the first-party data, and will likely lead to rising cost of integration and affect real-time targeting.
 Data enrichment or augmentation will be something that might needs to be considered to extend the scale.
 (See here for a primer on First-party, Second-party and Third-party data);

-• Industry-led initiatives such as the open-source Unified ID 2.0 (UID2), EU-specific EUID, IAB Europe’s Transparency and Consent Framework (TCF), will see increased visibility and momentum, as getting the sufficient adoption from major industry players continue to be a work in progress.
+- Industry-led initiatives such as the open-source Unified ID 2.0 (UID2), EU-specific EUID, IAB Europe’s Transparency and Consent Framework (TCF), will see increased visibility and momentum, as getting the sufficient adoption from major industry players continue to be a work in progress.
 Wide enough adoption is critical to achieve the scale needed to provide the sufficient coverage.
-Of course, there are also vendor-centric solutions such as from Google’s Privacy Sandbox initiatives Google’s FLoC.
+Of course, there are also vendor-centric solutions such as from Google’s Privacy Sandbox initiatives

-• Increased and revived use of fingerprinting technique or tapping on a variety of signals or identifiers by stitching together bits of information (e.g. browser used, IP address, plugins, OS, carrier, and so on) powered by machine-learning/AI predictive capabilities.
+Google’s FLoC. - Increased and revived use of fingerprinting technique or tapping on a variety of signals or identifiers by stitching together bits of information (e.g. browser used, IP address, plugins, OS, carrier, and so on) powered by machine-learning/AI predictive capabilities.
 Some of these info, of course, will be increasingly curtailed to prevent such use, eg. Apple’s obfuscation of IP addresses through their PrivateRelay feature (see above);

-• Server-to-Server (S2S) Integration will gain momentum among publishers and customers to directly integrate with Tech vendors and bypass the whole cookie/Digital Id approach.
+- Server-to-Server (S2S) Integration will gain momentum among publishers and customers to directly integrate with Tech vendors and bypass the whole cookie/Digital Id approach.
 We anticipate active investments in this space and with new tech players coming on board to provide simpler solutions to both publishers and customers something like the rise of header bidding;

-• Third-party DMP vendors need to look beyond cookies or digital ID to provide services around new identifiers which are based on their first-party ID or perhaps collaborating with other providers such as telcos for their telco-based ID or with Unified ID 2.0 (UID2) to build out their identity graph;
+- Third-party DMP vendors need to look beyond cookies or digital ID to provide services around new identifiers which are based on their first-party ID or perhaps collaborating with other providers such as telcos for their telco-based ID or with Unified ID 2.0 (UID2) to build out their identity graph;

-• Increased use of probabilistic data instead of solely or heavily relying on deterministic data to extend reach/scale.
+- Increased use of probabilistic data instead of solely or heavily relying on deterministic data to extend reach/scale.
 To mitigate and improve the “precision” or granularity, we will see companies taking the approach to integrate a wide variety of data, signals and sources with regular interval refresh to create a meaningful dataset;

-• Ability to attribute conversions will be extremely hard to achieve anymore or may not be supported at all, hence dialling digital advertising traceability back into the times of traditional media;
+- Ability to attribute conversions will be extremely hard to achieve anymore or may not be supported at all, hence dialling digital advertising traceability back into the times of traditional media;

-• Ability to perform de-duplication across channels will be almost impossible as all these identifiers get phased out;
+- Ability to perform de-duplication across channels will be almost impossible as all these identifiers get phased out;

-• Further reliance on Big Techs (Amazon, Facebook, Google, Microsoft and yes, Apple too!) to chart the fate of digital advertising industry at large though it may be a tall order to rely on them to be altruistic and govern for the greater good since each controls a sizeable ecosystems with its own set of rules that each would much prefer to stick with and use;
+- Further reliance on Big Techs (Amazon, Facebook, Google, Microsoft and yes, Apple too!) to chart the fate of digital advertising industry at large though it may be a tall order to rely on them to be altruistic and govern for the greater good since each controls a sizeable ecosystems with its own set of rules that each would much prefer to stick with and use;

-• (Specific to Facebook/iOS) Further restrictions on multiple aspects on Facebook with the introduction of iOS14 ranging from targeting, ad creatives and creation, conversions events and measurements on web and app, and reporting.
+- (Specific to Facebook/iOS) Further restrictions on multiple aspects on Facebook with the introduction of iOS14 ranging from targeting, ad creatives and creation, conversions events and measurements on web and app, and reporting.

 How is Knorex Addressing These Challenges?